PCStefan/github-security-report-action/README.md

 For this version, an executable is possible only if you are going to be able to build `node` locally:
 - Get `Node 18+` (tested with node 18.20.4 and node20.15.1)
 - Get `NASM` installed (nasm-2.16.03-installer-x64.exe -- https://www.nasm.us/pub/nasm/releasebuilds/?C=M;O=D)
-- Get `Python3.11` (any version after 3.12 does not work as it does not contain a library to build node)
+- Get `Python v3.11` (any version after 3.12 does not work as it does not contain a library to build node)
 - Get `Visual Studio 2019 or later` (tested with VS2022, v17.11) (there is a known issue with VS2022-v17.10, so update your VS to avoid any issues)

 ### Build executable